sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-01-Analyzability.md

     }
 ```

-Notice now that this function does the same thing, but **hides** the details of how Cell and gameGrid work.
-What to check if a given `Cell` instance is flagged?
-Just called the `boolean` function `isFlagged()` and it will tell you!
+Notice now that this function does the same thing, but **hides** the details of how `cell` and `gameGrid` work.
+Want to check if a given `Cell` instance is flagged?
+Just call the `boolean` function `isFlagged()` and it will tell you!
 How does that function work?
 We don't need to know!

-In this way, our **design**, storing the game grid and the cell information access inside of **classes** makes our code more readable.
+In this way, our **design**, storing the game grid and the cell information access inside of **classes**, makes our code more readable.

-This also has the added benefit where if we have to *changed how the Cell object is structured*, we won't have to changed this method at all!
-So long as the **interface** of the Cell function we use (`isFlagged`) doesn't change, this class will be unaffected if we change the inner workings of how a cell works.
+This also has an added benefit.
+If we had to *change how the Cell object is structured*, we won't have to change this method at all!
+So long as the **interface** of the Cell function we use (`isFlagged`) doesn't change, this class will be unaffected if we change the inner workings of how a Cell works.

 We will come back to that idea repeatedly during design.